leslie-martinez/Factorial-Project/README.md

 5. Your local server should now be running on port 3000.
 You can access it at `http://localhost:3000`.

 ### Rebuild Docker container
-1. Run `docker compose down --remove-orphans`
+1. Run `docker compose down --remove-orphans` (if you have docker CLI installed) or Run `docker-compose down --remove-orphans` (if not)
 1. Run `npm run start:dev`

 ### To go further
+In order to enhance the application, we could look into the following items:

 1. Handle dates in local time zone
 2. Use NestJS class-validator for parameters & body validation
 3. Write unit tests (using Jest for instance)